Why We’re the Best

 You will hear real stories tied to factual accounts of life in the early days as well events that occurred in the 1900’s.
 These have been compiled from eyewitness reports and historical excerpts, delivered by our knowledgeable and engaging tour guides.
 You’ll see why some of the spots on our tour frequently make national top ten “most haunted” lists and are regularly visited by paranormal researchers, authors, and the curious from around the world.
-These sites are also popular with everyday people who come to learn about and be touched by events that left a permanent link between our world and the spirit world.

 After experiencing our tour, you’ll leave with: